-Supporting Guidance: employer compliance: guidance by subject: specialist employer compliance: customer service - status - enquiry from the worker
+Supporting Guidance: employer compliance: guidance by subject: Employment Status & Intermediaries (ES&I): customer service - status - enquiry from the worker

 If the enquiry results from contact by the worker the process outlined in the Worker flowchart should be followed.